Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Geodesics in pp-wave spacetimes

 This solution satisfies the wave equation also. $ A_{+}(u) $ and $ A_{\times}(u) $ denote the `plus' and `cross' polarizations respectively.
-These functions of $ u $ are assumed to have a pulse nature.
 Ehlers and Kundt \cite{EHL} have studied the vacuum pp-waves and determined all the possible forms of $ H $.
-The possible nature of $ H $, the choices of the polarization states $ A_{+}(u) $ and $ A_{\times}(u) $ and the respective Killing vector fields and symmetries (including conformal symmetries) have been investigated in \cite{SIPPEL, KUH, KEAICH, HUSSAIN} as well.
+The possible nature of $ H $, the choices of the polarization states and the respective Killing vector fields and symmetries (including conformal symmetries) have been studied in \cite{SIPPEL, KUH, AICH, KEANE, HUSSAIN} as well.

 The non-zero components of the Riemann tensor corresponding to the metric \eqref{1} are:

 Subsequently the geodesic equations are found to be: